cham207388/recipe-app/README.md

 2. AWS

 ###
-I am currently using thymeleaf for UI and h2 in-memory database for development purpose.
+I am currently using thymeleaf for UI and h2 in-memory database for development.
 Once the application is fully functional, I want to switch to Angular 9 and Postgres SQL for UI presentation and data persisting respectively.